The institute answers two fundamental questions:

 - Each DLOL group determines their own meeting schedule, including start/end dates and meeting times.

-- Tuition for the Downline Institute Online is $600 if paid up front.
-Tuition can be paid in monthly installments of $50 per month for 10 months.
+- Tuition for the Downline Institute Online is $750 if paid up front.
+Tuition can be paid in monthly installments, per semester or up front.
 This payment plan requires a $100 deposit before beginning class, in addition to the monthly installments.

 Resources Students Receive